sparse-depth-sensing/sparse-depth-sensing/README.md

 ## Usage
  - run `demo_single_frame.m` for a simple demo of the reconstruction algorithm on each single frame of depth images.
  - run `demo_multi_frame.m` for a simple demo of the reconstruction algorithm on samples collected across multiple frames.

+## Code
+The code is structured as follows.
+ - `lib/algorithm` contains the core code, i.e., the formulation of our optimization problem (in `l1ReconstructionOnImage.m`).
+ - `lib/nesta_solver` is the implementation of the NESTA fast solver tailored to our problem.
+ - `lib/geometry` handles all geometry related implementations (e.g., rigid body transformation, image projection).
+ - `lib/sampling` provides functions for create a small set of measurements from the ground truth depth image.
+ - `lib/utility` contains other helper functions.

 ## Data
 The `data` folder contains two datasets, including